Alex-Ashir/PostgreSQL-/README.md

 # PostgreSQL is a type of a database management system that is called a free and open-source relational databse management system (RDBMS).

+i) PostgreSQL database will be used along with its PostgreSQL client libraries.